H0R5E/edengths/README.md

-# edengths.cls - LaTeX2e Thesis Class
+# edengths - LaTeX2e PhD Thesis Template

 ## ABOUT

-This is the class file for a Latex2e template which corresponds to the regulations regarding layout of a thesis submitted within the University of Edinburgh School of Engineering.
+This is the class file for a Latex2e template which corresponds to the regulations regarding layout of a thesis submitted within the University of Edinburgh.
 It is **not official**, but conforms as best as possible to the regulation as detailed at:

 [The University of Edinburgh Academic Services](http://www.ed.ac.uk/academic-services/students/thesis-submission)